clinical-meteor/cookbook/environments.md

 ## PRODUCTION ENVIRONMENT

 **Q:  Help!
 Something broke in production!**
-Did you check it with --debug?
+Did you check it with ``--debug``?
 There is a minification library that will parse your CSS and Javascript.
 Check that it hasn't mangled your application by running your app with --debug.

 **Q:  How do I deploy to Heroku?**
 Sadly, just don't.
 Prior to 0.6.0, lots of people were using the Oortcloud Heroku Buildpack with much success.
 As of 0.6.0, it seems to have broken, however.
 And it's a moot point, because Heroku doesn't support Sticky Sessions, and won't scale up or support fail-over configurations.
 Instead, use Meteor.com, CloudBees, or Modulus.io.